nypublicradio/gothamist-web-client/README.md

 Under these circumstances, the semantics dictate that the adapter should throw a `DS.NotFoundError` if the the network request returns a response perceived as empty, and the application **will render a 404 page**.

 If you want to make a request that can return empty without rendering a 404 page, use the `query` method on the store.
 The API is exactly the same, except the returned value will always be a list.

+### Newsletter Signups
+Use the `opt-in` service to subscribe people to mailchimp newsletters.
+The `subscribe` end point is described [here](https://github.com/nypublicradio/opt-in#post-v1subscribemailchimp).